jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 Techvolution was written to individuals because individuals are evolution's unit of selection.
 Tall, short, Nigerian, Japanese, rich, poor, it doesn't matter what group you were in the past.
 Whoever adopts mixed-ideological politics climbs the ladder to the Internet Age selects themselves into the future.

-Techvolution validates everyone's frontline pain above any ideology, boss, teacher, or pundit.

 Once you upgrade your politics with techvolultion and its mixed-ideological politics you'll escape the attic and build the bridge to the Internet Age.
 Once there, you'll notice how many wonderful Internet Age tools, techniques, and products already exist.
-Our inventors been using up their soul in garages, basements, and weekend all nighters creating Internet Age technology.
+Many inventors have used up their soul in garages, basements, and weekend all nighters creating incredibly cool Internet Age technology.

 Bumble-bee economics is ready, it just needs you to polinate it.

 The Internet Age has billions of products.
 No single ideology can filter them for you.
 You are unique.
 You need to mix modern tools and find which modern tools solve your frontline pains.
-Keep reading and you will learn all about open-source software like Ruby on Rails, interoperable technology standards like USB, global high-speed internet, and AI computing in your pocket.
-These are the tools you can use to find your niche.
+Keep reading and you will learn how open-source software and interoperable technology standards will put wealth generating power in your, and everyone elses, hands

+Tools like Ruby on Rails, USB, Linus, and so much more are waiting for you to discover your niche.

 Evolution is inevitable.
-Techvolution, mixed-martial politics, and bumble-bee economics are too; Jeff Goldblum says so.
+Techvolution, mixed-martial politics, and bumble-bee economics are going to happen; Jeff Goldblum says so.
 Why would anyone not follow him?

 >If there's one thing the history of evolution has taught us, it's that Life will not be contained.
 Life breaks free.
 It expands to new territories.
 It crashes through barriers.
 Painfully, maybe even.. dangerously, but and...well, there it is....Life...finds a way.